-The Intermediate stage exams have three phases and the exam lasts 15 minutes.
-In the first phase, the Candidate-led discussion of a prepared topic, the candidate has a conversation with the examiner on a topic of personal interest which they have prepared some weeks before the exam.
+The Intermediate stage exams have three tasks and the exam lasts 15 minutes.
+In the first task, the Topic discussion, the candidate has a conversation with the examiner on a topic of personal interest which they have prepared some weeks before the exam.
 The candidate prepares some short notes to give to the examiner.
 The examiner will use these notes to ask questions about the topic the candidate has chosen to talk about.

-In the Interactive phase, the examiner starts by reading out a prompt about a situation.
+In the second task, the Interactive task, the examiner starts by reading out a prompt about a situation.
 From that point the candidate is expected to take responsibility for the interaction by asking questions and making comments.

-In the Conversation phase, the examiner and candidate have two short discussions about two of the subject areas listed for the conversation.
+In the third task, the Conversation, the examiner and candidate have two short discussions about two of the subject areas listed for the conversation.
 The examiner will choose the subject areas for discussion but the candidate is expected to maintain and keep the conversation going.